 (Most readings are in the Ares course reserves.)

 > Download the Readings PDF (Note: Links may not be clickable unless you download the document.)

 Blog post 2 due on TUESDAY, Sept.
-6 (at 9 a.m.) because of the Monday holiday.
-READ Valenzuela, Arriagada & Scherman (2012) AND Youmans & York (2012).
-Topics: Political and revolutionary activism, protest movements, political action movements.
+5 (at 9 a.m.) because of the Monday holiday.
+READ Holt, Freilich, & Chermak (2017) AND Youmans & York (2012).
+Topics: Organizing political movements and hate groups online.